 Asthma

-Asthma is a chronic condition characterized by variable airflow obstruction, air passage inflammation and hyper-responsiveness to stimuli.
-When triggered, the airways become more swollen, and the muscles around the airways tighten up, making it hard for air to move in and out of the lungs.
-Long term inflammation and injury to the airway linings cause more structural changes leading to worsening symptoms and lung function decline.
+Asthma is a chronic condition characterized by variable airflow obstruction, airway inflammation, and hyper-responsiveness to stimuli.
+When triggered, the airways become swollen, and the surrounding muscles tighten, making it difficult for air to move in and out of the lungs.
+Over time, persistent inflammation and injury to the airway linings cause structural changes, leading to worsening symptoms and a decline in lung function.

-Asthma, like many other allergic diseases, tends to run in the family.
-Many people’s asthma is triggered by allergies.
-However, lots of people without allergies can also have asthma.
-Common triggers include exercise, virus infections, smoke, temperature and humidity changes, air pollution, strong smells, emotions, etc. People doing certain jobs may develop occupational asthma.
+Asthma, like many other allergic diseases, often runs in families.
+While many cases are triggered by allergies, asthma can also occur in people without allergies.
+Common triggers include exercise, viral infections, smoke, temperature and humidity changes, air pollution, strong odors, emotional stress, and occupational exposures.

 Symptoms